hknd23/idcempy/paper.md

 * `split_effects`; `ordered_effects`: Estimates marginal effects of covariates in the split-stage and outcome-stage respectively.

-* `gimnlmod`: Fits baseline and other lower-category inflated MNL models.
+* `mnlmod`;`gimnlmod`: Fits MNL model and Generalized-Inflated MNL models.

-* `gimnlresults`: Stores covariate estimates, VCV matrix, Log-Likelihood and AIC statistics of `gimnlmod`.
+* `mnlresults`;`gimnlresults`; `vuong_gimnl`: Stores covariate estimates, VCV matrix, Log-Likelihood and AIC statistics of `mnlmod`;`gimnlmod`.Vuong test statistic for comparing MNL to GIMNL obtained from `vuong_gimnl`.

-The functions in IDCeMPy that fit the (i) ZiOP(C) models are presented using the ordered self-reported smoking behavior dependent variable from the [2018 National Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm), (ii) MiOP(C) models are illustrated using the ordered EU membership attitudes outcome variable in @elgun2007exposure's data, and (iii) inflated MNL models are evaluated using the unordered polytomous vote choice dependent variable in @campbell2008religions's data.
+The functions in IDCeMPy that fit the (i) ZiOP(C) models are presented using the ordered self-reported tobacco consumption dependent variable from the [2018 National Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm), (ii) MiOP(C) models are illustrated using the ordered EU support outcome variable in @elgun2007exposure's data, and (iii) GIMNL models are evaluated using the unordered-polytomous Presidential vote choice dependent variable in @campbell2008religions's data.
 These three datasets are described in the package.

 # Availability